WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

 for automatic detection of the figured bass numbers.
 For each part separately as *Intervallsatz*, or as real basso continuo numbers.

+With the hint command you get specific intervals like e.g. "major third" (M3) or "minor third" (m3).
+But with figured bass it does not matter if an interval is major or minor.
+Instead the relation to they key and the key signature needs to be taken into account.

 ## Examples

+Here is a test set of what I think this command should be capable of.

 ### 1. Verbose *Intervallsatz*